PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 you will see "Hello" get printed.

 We use the string conversion specifier `%s` since a string in C is actually an array of chars.
-Makings strings is so common that nobody writes strings as an array!
+Making strings is so common that nobody writes strings using array syntax!
 Instead we have special syntax for strings, which lets us use double quotes `"Help"` rather than the clunky array syntax `{ 'H', 'e', 'l', 'p' }`.

 Change your code to use the double quotes `""` syntax.